abpio/abp-commercial-docs/en/why-abp-io-platform.md

 There are so many popular frameworks, tools and libraries it's hard to know where to start!
 This is one of the most common stresses among the developers.
 There are just so many tools and libraries out there.
 It is difficult to know if you're going down the right path.
 ABP picks up the best tools and libraries for you.
 Orchestrates and sets them up nicely.
 Decreases boilerplate startup code of the libraries.

-TODO

 ### Tons of Features

-TODO: Tag helpers, dynamic forms, BLOB storing system... etc.
+Tag helpers, dynamic forms, BLOB storing system and other ABP features helps you to keep DRY and focus on your own business.

 ### Why Not Build Your Own Framework?